Potawatomi Trail of Death: March

 Judge Polke and the soldiers who accompanied the Potawatomi to Kansas began the return trip to Indiana on November 7–8, 1838.
-Father Petit, who severely weakened from the arduous journey, began his return trip to Indiana on January 2, 1839.
-Too ill to continue his trip home, he died at St. Louis, Missouri, on February 10, 1839, at the age of 27, in part exhausted by the rigors of the journey.
+Father Petit was severely weakened from the arduous journey, and began his return trip to Indiana on January 2, 1839.
+Too ill to continue his trip home, he died at St. Louis, Missouri, on February 10, 1839, at the age of 27.

 The Potawatomi of the Woods, or Mission Band, remained in eastern Kansas for ten years.
 In March 1839, they moved about 20 mi south to Sugar Creek mission in Linn County, Kansas.
 In 1840 more Potawatomi from Indiana arrived to settle on the Kansas reservation.
 The following year, on April 15, 1841, Chief Menominee died and was buried in Kansas; he never returned to Indiana.
 In 1848 the Potawatomi moved further west to St. Marys, Kansas, 140 mi northwest of Sugar Creek, where they remained until the Civil War.
-In 1861 the Potawatomi of the Woods Mission Band were offered a new treaty which gave them land in Oklahoma.
+In 1861, the Potawatomi of the Woods Mission Band were offered a new treaty which gave them land in Oklahoma.
 Those who signed this treaty became Citizen Band Potawatomi, because they were given U.S. citizenship.
-Their headquarters today is at Shawnee, Oklahoma.
+Their headquarters is at Shawnee, Oklahoma.
 After the Civil War, the Potawatomi scattered; many of them moved to other reservations in Kansas and Oklahoma.
 A reservation for the Prairie Band Potawatomi is located at Mayetta, Kansas.
-The state of Kansas named a Pottawatomie County, Kansas, in honor of the tribe.
+The state of Kansas named Pottawatomie County, Kansas, in honor of the tribe.

 Not all the Potawatomi from Indiana removed to the western United States.
-Some remained in the East, while others fled to Michigan, where they became part of the Huron and Pokagon Potawatomi bands.
+Some remained in the East, and others fled to Michigan, where they became part of the Huron and Pokagon Potawatomi bands.
 A small group joined an estimated 2500 Potawatomi in Canada.